danionescu0/home-automation/README.md

 ### Project structure ###
 * The python code for the raspberry pi is inside home_automation folder
 * The rest of the folders contain arduino sketches that communicate through bluetooth and do specfic tasks
+* the Android App (webview + reporting location) is [here](https://bitbucket.org/danionescu/androidprojects/src/f9de4cec96bc4720326011c14c9a029436fe1488/HomeAutomation/?at=default), note that the password and username are hardcoded, needs some refactoring to get it from manifest

 ### Arduino sketches explained ###